 Very.
 Personally.
 In 2001, Jenny suffered a serious low back injury.
 She was hit by a car while riding a bicycle on her way to a philosophy class.
 After being diagnosed with a vertebral disk injury and a recommendation for back surgery, she attempted several strategic and panicky escape routes from pain, including but not limited to massive amounts of yoga.
 She soon discovered the methods she was using always continued to lead her to the same place—disappointment.
 One day, a sudden change arose and instead of attacking or chasing these painful signs, she would respond and welcome this particularly annoying call of a literal pain in the back!
 It was at this time, when the dialogue of yoga was revealed, and the rediscovery of this precious and delicate embodiment began.

-In the formal world, she holds a B.A. in Studio Art from California State University, Los Angeles.
-With an emphasis in Relational Performance/Socially Engaged Art, her work focused on the usage of public spaces, encouraging communities to explore how posture informs collective consciousness and physical evolution.
+In the formal world, she dove into the myriad of all things close to her heart.
+Holding a B.A. in Studio Art from California State University, Los Angeles (with an emphasis in Relational Performance/Socially Engaged Art), her work focused on the usage of public spaces, encouraging communities to explore how posture informs collective consciousness and physical evolution.
 Her series “current” explored mirror neurons within transitional spaces, engaging audiences to participate and examine their postures in relation to the environment and society; the graveyard as a depository, the gallery as a viewer, and a college campus building as a creative institution.

 Having received an M.A. in Psychology from Phillips Graduate Institute, with an emphasis in Marriage and Family Therapy and Art Therapy, she has undergone her practicum trainings at the Children’s Hospital of Los Angeles, and OPICA, an adult day care facility for elders diagnosed with neurodegenerative diseases.
-While developing connections with families of trauma, as well as those with severe memory impairment, it became clear that Mindfulness, Art, and Movement proved to be the sharpest tools for communicating in the present moment.
+While developing connections with families of trauma, as well as those with severe memory impairment, it became clear that Art and Movement proved to be sharp tools for communication.
 Immersed in these Psychotherapeutic relationships with marginalized populations, she eventually found her calling within group facilitation, where the wisdom of the collective could be drawn out through creative exploration and dynamism, almost rhythmically through group process.
-Extending beyond language and often relying on subtle yet direct exchanges, the tools of Mindfulness, Art and Movement harmoniously joined to develop an open and collaborative exchange of unwavering strength and deep healing in the human heart.
+The non-verbal elements of art and movement, with their often subtle yet direct exchanges join within an open and collaborative exchange to offer a potential for unwavering strength and deep healing in the human heart.

 Jenny continually draws inspiration from her dedicated studies in Post-Modern Art, Psychology, Anatomy, Neuroscience, and Meditation.
 For her Master’s thesis, she wove these many passions together, compiling three years of research to design a 6-week program incorporating Mindfulness Based Art Therapy to treat symptoms of Trauma in Refugee Youth.

-A partner in marriage for nearly ten years, she is also one of eight siblings, and a proud Los Angles native.
+A partner in marriage for nearly ten years, she is also one of eight siblings, and a proud multi-cultural Los Angelina.
 Her 13 pound rescue named Django is named after the gypsy-jazz guitarist (not the Tarantino film).